mnentwig/fooplot/README.md

 Loads window position and size at startup, saves on change.
 Use to close and re-open a plot without changing place and size.

 ### -sync (filename) optional
 The given arbitrary file is periodically polled for its modification date.
-If it changes, the plot closes.
-Use to automatically close one or more plots ("touch myPersistfile.txt; fooplot.exe persist myPersistfile.txt ..."
+On change, the plot closes.
+Use to automatically close one or more plots.

+E.g. use one common file for a large number of plots.
+Or use the datafile so the plot closes once data gets rewritten.

+Example: "touch myPersistfile.txt; fooplot.exe -persist myPersistfile.txt ..."

+Every time, the above command line is invoked, the previous window will close.

 ## Internals
 * Markers larger than a single pixel are drawn by convolution (fixed-time algorithm in data size)